Sam Huff: New York Giants

-Washington Redskins (1964–1967, 1969)
+Washington Redskins

 Huff joined the Redskins in 1964 and they agreed to pay him $30,000 in salary and $5,000 for scouting, compared to the $19,000 he would have made another year with New York.
 The impact Huff had was almost immediate and the Redskins' defense was ranked second in the NFL in 1965.

 On November 27, 1966, Huff and the Redskins beat his former Giant teammates 72–41, in the highest-scoring game in league history.
 After an ankle injury in 1967 ended his streak of 150 straight games played Huff retired in 1968.

 Vince Lombardi talked Huff out of retirement in 1969 when he was named Washington's head coach.
 The Redskins went 7–5–2 and had their best season since 1955 (which kept Lombardi's record of never having coached a losing NFL team intact).
 Huff then retired for good after 14 seasons and 30 career interceptions.
 He spent one season coaching the Redskins' linebackers in 1970 following Lombardi's death from colon cancer.